vilhess/PatchTrAD/README.md

-# PatchTrAD: A Transformer Patching-Based model focusing on Patch-Wise Reconstruciton error for Time Series Anomaly Detection
+# PatchTrAD: A Patching-Based Transformer focusing on Patch-Wise Reconstruciton error for Time Series Anomaly Detection

 In this repository, we implement **PatchTrAD** a Patching-Based Trasformer Anomaly Detector focusing on reconstruction error.
 The current implementation is designed for several datasets, ranging from univariate to multivariate time series.